l1g4v/l1g4v.github.io/_posts/2023-01-09-multilayer-perceptrons-and-deep-learning.md

 \end{bmatrix}
 $$

-Then adding the bias and applying our activation function $$f$$ element-wise to the resulting vector will give us the value of the neurons of our first hidden layer.
+Then adding the bias and applying our activation function $$f$$ element-wise to the resulting vector will give us the value of the neurons for our first hidden layer.

 $$
 f\left(  \begin{bmatrix}